 They say everything’s bigger in Texas and when it comes to football culture it’s definitely true.
 The Dallas Cowboys are an iconic NFL team with five Super Bowl victories and a laundry list of other major accomplishments.

 In fact, the Cowboys are the number one most valuable sports franchise on the planet.
-They’re also definitely worth a closer look when it comes to sports betting in 2019.
+They’re also definitely worth a closer look when it comes to sports betting this year.

 After a rollercoaster of a season in 2018 that saw the team turn up the heat midseason to finish with five straight wins, interest in the cowboys is higher than it’s been for some time.